kariuki-george/todo/Readme.md

 - Has a configurable storage backend

-  1. Full pledged db with with rusqlite - coming soon
-  2. In memory hashmap that saves and loads from the fs
+  1. In memory hashmap that saves and loads from the fs

 - Has two distinct user interfaces\*
   1. A command line interface